Robotomies

 FIRST brings so many opportunities not only during high school, but beyond.
 Simply being on a FRC team offers many scholarships for college.
 Hear it from one of our ‘22 seniors, Susanna Majkut: “One school offered me 2.5k a year just for being on the team.
 Knowing that being a FIRST alum can make my college more affordable is so rewarding!”

 GD ‘19 graduate Tom Cote, who comes back every year to mentor current students, has gone above and beyond with the knowledge and experience he gained on the team.
 “Just talking about the things I did on this robotics team got me an electrical engineering internship right out of high school,” Tom says.
-Now, as a junior in college, Tom is a Systems Integration and Test Engineering intern.
-He works on electro-optical and infrared systems for defense and space application.
+Now, Tom works professionally on electro-optical and infrared systems for defense and space application.

 Not only do students learn important mechanical, electrical, and technological skills, but collaboration, hard work, and problem solving.
 When attending competitions, students must converse with other teams about game strategy- giving them a chance to improve their social skills as well.